PauloRlopez/DL-Multi-Layer-Perceptron/README.md

 ## Purpose

-This is Deep Learning exercise was re-created and change a few lines for learning purposes.
+This is a Deep Learning exercise that was re-created and change a few lines for my learning purposes.

 ## Credit